 Unlike the CPA, an enrolled agent earns a designation, not a license.

 However, a CPA is granted a license by one of 55 jurisdictions.
-Whereas, an EA is granted the designation by the federal government.
+In contrast, an EA is granted the designation by the federal government.

 When considering whether to go for the AFSP or EA designation, consider the following: